After downplaying Russia-Ukraine conflict, Tucker Carlson shifts his tone on Putin: ‘He is to blame’

 Hours later, Russia invaded Ukraine in the largest military ground conflict in Europe since World War II.

-On Thursday night, Carlson backpedaled, recharacterizing what he called a “border dispute” two days earlier as a conflict that “could become a world war.”
+On Thursday night, Carlson backpedaled, recharacterizing what he had called a “border dispute” two days earlier as a conflict that “could become a world war.”

-“It’s a tragedy, because war always is a tragedy and the closer you get to it, the more horrifying it seems,” he said.
+“It’s a tragedy, because war always is a tragedy, and the closer you get to it, the more horrifying it seems,” he said.

 Carlson also shifted his tone on Putin.
 After Russian troops had invaded and were bombing Ukrainian cities, Carlson said of Putin: “He is to blame for what we’re seeing tonight in Ukraine.”